+Permissible excused absences per Pennsylvania School Code are:

+- 1. Personal illness

+- 2. Doctor/dental appointments

+- 3. Quarantine

+- 4. Death in the immediate family

+- 5. Religious holidays

+- 6. Approved educational travel

+- 7. Court appearances

-Permissible excused absences per Pennsylvania School Code are: (1) personal illness, (2) doctor/dental appointments, (3) quarantine, (4) death in the immediate family, (5) religious holidays, (6) approved educational travel, (7) court appearances and (8) other urgent reasons as approved by the principal which directly affect the student like a family emergency or impassable roads.
+- 8. Other urgent reasons as approved by the principal which directly affect the student like a family emergency or impassable roads

+Emergency days are limited to 2 days and depend on the student's attendance record.
 Any other absences, even with the knowledge and permission of the parent or guardian, shall be classified as illegal.